 - Create an MIF file for your RAM that has 16 words of 8 bits each.
 Load the memory with a set of patterns that are different from the ROM.

 - Using the Tools:MegaWizard Plug0in Manager, create a RAM that has 16 words of 8 bits each.
 Therefore, it should have 4 address bits and 8 data bits.
 I'll refer to this circuit as MemRAM, Tell it to initialize the RAM using the MIF file you created in the prior step.
 This step will create a VHDL file that you will include in your project.

 Create a top-level VHDL file with an entity that has the same name as

 the project (e.g. ramtest).
 Your ramtest entity will need a clock

 Create component statements for both the ROM and RAM in the architecture header.
-Be sure to include the two files created by the Wizard in your project and call them from your top level design.
+Unlike in lab, do not copy the altera megafunction component states into your top level design.
+Instead include those two files in your project and call them from your top level design.
 The component statement for the ROM should look like:

 Likewise, you will want an internal asynchronous signal (one not assigned inside a process) that will represent the wires connected to the output (q) of the ROM and RAM.
-You can call these something like ROM_WIRE and RAM_WIRE and they should be 8-bit std_logic_vector types.
-You will also need a signal RAM_INPUT that will be connected to the RAM input data value. it should also be an 8-bit std_logic_vector.
+You can call these something like romwire and ramwire and they should be 8-bit std_logic_vector or unsigned types.

-Then you will need clocked registers to hold the contents being uploaded or downloaded from the RAM.
-These should be 8-bit std_logic_vector internal signals that get assigned only inside a process statement.
-You could call these RAM_DATA and RAM_INPUT.
+Then you will need clocked registers to hold the contents being uploaded or downloaded from memory.
+These should be 8-bit std_logic_vector or unsigned internal signals that get assigned only inside a process statement.
+You could call these ROMDATA and RAMDATA.

 Finally, you will need a state variable (4-bit std_logic_vector), a writeEnable (1-bit std_logic) and a startupcounter variable (2 bits unsigned).